-You can choose to use a menu from the selection above, or if you're really crazy, create your own component from scratch (Learn more here).
+You can create your own component from scratch.
 For those who have several links but don’t want to crowd up the navigation bar, you’re in luck.
 In this tutorial we will go over how to create nested menus, so that your website can look stylish and better organized!

 Before we get started...

 In this tutorial, we will be using the Foundation framework and its attributes to create responsive nested dropdowns.
 It is highly recommended that you have the documentation close at hand.
 Otherwise, it is more likely to get confusing!
 If there are more attributes you wish to add, use the doc so that you can learn about the attribute, follow along with the code and apply it to RSD.
 Good luck!

 Create Your Navigation Bar

 Begin with your slider to the left of the first breakpoint.
 Drag and drop a Container to your canvas (for the sake of semantics, use a Container Nav).
 Give it a Class name

 Add another Container element.
 Give it a class name

 nav-bar then add a Text Link and a Font Icon Link.
 These can be found under the drop-down selector for Font Icon.
 The elements should at first appear stacked.